Great Hall, North Wing, St Bartholomew's Hospital

 - James Gibbs, 1730

-Easily the grandest of these buildings is the Grade I listed North Wing with its 100 x 30 ft.
-Governors or Great Hall, which was built to house the financial and management functions of The Hospital.The costs of running The Hospital were not borne from taxes, insurance or private investment, but by voluntary donations from benefactors.
-The Governors used the Hall to hold its meetings and to welcome and entertain the great and the good of the City to attract them to become donors, whose names and the sums of their donation were inscribed on its walls.
-Patient care was provided in the other wings of The Hospital, as it still is today.
+Easily the grandest of these buildings is the Grade I listed North Wing, with its large triple-height Great Hall.
+The wing was built to house the financial and management functions of the hospital, including the admission and discharge of patients, the living accommodation of key clerical staff, and the work of the hospital's governors.
+Prior to the creation of the NHS, the costs of running the hospital were not borne from taxes, insurance or private investment, but by voluntary donations from benefactors.
+The Board of Governors used the Hall to hold its meetings, and to welcome and entertain the great and the good of the City to attract them to become donors, whose names and the sums of their donation were inscribed on its walls.
+Patient care was provided in the other wings of the hospital, as it still is today.

 The Great Hall is situated on the first floor of The North Wing.
 It is approached by way of a grand staircase, the walls of which were decorated by William Hogarth (1697-1764).
-As the top of the staircase is reached, the Great Hall is accessed by a dominating doorway that opens up into the large Hall decorated with portraits and dedications to the early contributors to the redevelopment of The Hospital.
-Most striking is the portrait of Henry VIII at the West end of the room, hands on hips and glaring down at all who enter.
+As the top of the staircase is reached, the Great Hall is accessed by a dominating doorway that opens up into the large hall, decorated with portraits and dedications to the early contributors to the redevelopment of the hospital.
+Most striking is the portrait of Henry VIII at the west end of the room, hands on hips and glaring down at all who enter.
 A combination of the majesty of the stairway and the ever-watching gaze of this most belligerent of monarchs, makes this a suitably intimidating arena in which to examine final year medical students!